eabnelson/linkinbio/README.md

 ## Alma

-connect your spotify and view information discuessed in your favorite podcasts
+connect spotify and view information discuessed in your favorite podcasts